plone/mockup-training/install.rst

 .. code-block:: bash

-    $ # The following run on the guest VM:
+    $ # Run the following on the guest VM:
     $ cd /vagrant
     $ git pull
     $ make bootstrap